johnofleek/PiloT/docs/Rpi/RaspberryPi.md

 ### Primary and Secondary UART
-The following table summarises the assignment of the first two UARTs:
+The following table summarises the default Raspbian assignment of the first two UARTs:

 |  Model | first PL011 (UART0) | mini UART |
 | ------ | ------------------- | --------- |